JJWallis/bloggr-landing-page/README.md

 }
 ```

-I feel the block of code above showcases a good number of recently learnt techniques, whilst successfully re-creating a classic 'piece' of logic which I have personally seen used in multiple different scenarios, including complicated navigations such as the React docs.
+I feel the block of code above showcases a good number of recently learnt techniques, whilst successfully re-creating a classic piece of logic which I have personally seen used in multiple different scenarios, including bulky navigations such as the React docs.
 In this particular project, I used the function to reset all the arrow styles for the navigation when a user clicked on a link, rotating them to all face downwards whilst then 're-rotating' the one the user clicked to face up.

 ### Continued development

-For future projects I would like to learn about more complicated CSS animations using the `animation` property.
+For future projects I would like to learn more about complicated CSS animations using the `animation` property.
 Although I do realise this can have negative impacts on accessibility and should only be used where appropiate, I feel it would enhance my knowledge of the language, whilst adding a level of sophistication to a finished project.

 Furthermore, I feel as if I relied too heavily on the CSS `clamp()` function to fill the space between tablet and wider screen sizes.
-As a result, the font size appeared unecessarily large which reduced the visual distinction between different importance levels of text (headings and paragraphs).
-Although this is clearly a very useful technique to know about, I would like to dive deeper into other methods of filling empty space that may appear in responsive design.
+As a result, the font size appeared unecessarily large which reduced the visual distinction between different levels of text (headings and paragraphs).
+Although this is clearly a very useful technique to know about, I would like to dive deeper into other methods of filling empty space that other developers may utilise.

 ### Useful resources